-Looking after the students in our care is our number one priority.
-As proof of this, in our most recent British Council inspection (2016), we are proud to have been awarded seven areas of strength, including care of under 18s, quality assurance, care of students, premises and facilities, accommodation, staff management and leisure opportunities.
-By providing a carefully planned, well-organised and properly supervised programme, we do our utmost to promote our students’ safety and welfare at all times.
+Looking after the students in our care is our number one concern.
+As proof of this, in our most recent full British Council inspection (2016), we were awarded seven areas of strength, including care of under 18s, quality assurance, care of students, premises and facilities, accommodation, staff management and leisure opportunities.
+By offering our students a well planned, organised and supervised programme, we look after their safety and wellbeing at all times.

 Students stay in a mixture of traditional and modern boarding houses located within the grounds of Fettes College.
-Each house is comfortable, accommodating around 50 students plus staff who provide 24-hour supervision.
-Students stay in a mixture of single, twin, triple, quad and dorm style multi-bedded rooms.
-Bathroom, shower and toilet facilities are shared, on average the ratio is one to six.
-Each house has a common room for students to relax and socialise along with a computer suite.
+Each house is comfortable, holding around 50 students plus staff, who provide 24-hour care.
+Rooms can have between 1 and 8 beds.
+Bathroom, shower and toilet facilities are shared, on an average ratio of 1:6.
+We provide sheets, which are changed once a week, and towels, which are changed twice a week.
+Each house has a laundry room as well as a common room and a tennis court.

-As individual students can feel especially vulnerable, each individual student is assigned to an activity leader who is responsible for ensuring the student is being integrated into the programme, making friends, taking care of themselves and enjoying their time with us.
-Our individual students are all accommodated together in one house so they can get to know each other more easily and we have an increased number of activity leaders in the house.
+As students who attend FCLC on their own can feel especially vulnerable, each individual student is assigned to an activity leader, who looks after them and makes sure they are making friends, taking care of themselves and enjoying their time with us.
+Our individual students are all placed together in one house so they can get to know each other more easily.
+More activity leaders live in this house as well to give our individual students extra support.

-Meals are served in the bright, spacious dining hall and are prepared daily by our own in-house chefs.
-A good choice of hot food, fresh fruit and salad is served every day.
-Packed lunches are provided for students and group leaders whilst on our exciting weekend excursions.
-We even offer evening snacks before bed.
+Meals served in our large, bright, dining hall are prepared daily by Fettes College staff with a good choice of hot food, fresh fruit and salads served every day and vegetarian options always available.
+Packed lunches are provided for our exciting weekend trips.
+We even offer snacks during the first lesson break to power students through their mornings, and evening snacks before bed.

-It is our goal that every student on our programme feels valued, appreciated and included regardless of their gender, age, religion, ethnicity, sexual orientation or any disability.
-As part of this, we seek to promote respect and tolerance and to teach critical thinking skills as courses abroad can be instrumental in helping young people see the world in a different light.
+We want every student on our programme to feel like they belong and they can be themselves regardless of their gender, age, religion, sexuality, ability or disability or the colour of their skin.
+As part of this, we encourage respect and tolerance and we teach critical thinking skills, as courses abroad can be important in helping young people see the world in a different way.

 Staying connected with the rest of the world is an important factor in everyone’s lives these days.
 We recognise this and at FCLC free WiFi is available throughout the campus for all students, staff and group leaders.
-Student WiFi is limited to specific times so that when the lights go out at bed time, everyone goes to sleep!
-We also encourage students to communicate with each other by not allowing the use of mobile phones in the dining hall during meals times.
+Student WiFi is limited to specific times so that when the lights go out at bed time, everyone goes to sleep.
+Mobile phones are not allowed in the dining hall during meal times to encourage students to communicate with each other.